 AAWC was founded in the early 1990’s (while not officially titled so at the time) to raise cultural awareness within the City of Calgary and to celebrate contemporary achievements of Indigenous people in Canada.
 Its development would not have been possible without so many dedicated volunteers.

 Designed to raise cultural awareness within the city of Calgary and to celebrate contemporary achievements of Indigenous people in Canada, Aboriginal Awareness Week Calgary has developed into what it is today through the dedication and commitment of its volunteers.

-The AAWC Steering Committee encourages agencies within Calgary to organize and develop their own events during the week of June 21st.
-The AAWC Steering Committee is also responsible for developing and distributing a relevant Calendar of Events, and will promote all local events during the week of June 21st on this calendar.
+The AAWC encourages agencies within Calgary to organize and develop their own events during the week of June 21st.
+The AAWC is also responsible for developing and distributing a relevant Calendar of Events, and will promote all local events during the week of June 21st on this calendar.

-It is the goal of the AAWC Steering Committee to have an AAWC-led event for every day of Aboriginal Awareness Week Calgary.
-With the continued commitment of the Steering Committee and the community, we will soon reach this goal of having a week filled with celebratory cultural events.
+It is the goal of the AAWC to have an AAWC-led event for every day of Aboriginal Awareness Week Calgary.
+With the continued commitment of the Circle and the community, we will soon reach this goal of having a week filled with celebratory cultural events.

 National Indigenous Peoples Day

 Thank you 2023 Sponsors & Partners